 “Why am I not ranking #1 in the local pack?
 We optimized our Google My Business listing.”

 This is a question we get a lot.
-Businesses come to us wondering why their phone isn’t ringing off the hook after optimizing their local listings.
+Business owners come to us wondering why their phone isn’t ringing off the hook after optimizing their local listings.

-And here’s the answer: citation building and local listing management is just the beginning of local SEO.
-It gets you into the game, but it doesn’t guarantee winning any business.
+Citation building and local listing management is just the beginning of local SEO.
+It gets you into the game, but it doesn’t guarantee to win any business.

-Simply having consistent citations—the mention of your name, address phone number (NAP)—in Google, Bing, Yahoo and Yelp used to separate you from your competitors, but now the competition has woken up and smelled the SEO coffee.
+Simply having consistent citations in Google, Bing, Yahoo, and Yelp used to separate you from your competitors, but now the competition has woken up and smelled the search engine optimization coffee.